Why optional stopping can be a problem for Bayesians

 While some find the purely subjective Bayesian framework unsuitable for scientific research (see e.g.\ \citet{Berger2006}), others deem it the only coherent approach to learning from data per se.
 We do not want to enter this discussion, and we do not have to, since in practice, nowadays most Bayesian statisticians tend to use priors which have both `default' and `subjective' aspects.
-Basically, one uses mathematically convenient priors (which one does not really believe, so they are not purely subjective --- and hence, sampling from the prior should be regarded with suspicion), but they are also chosen to be not overly unrealistic or to match, to some extent, prior knowledge one might have about a problem.
+Basically, one uses mathematically convenient priors (which one does not really believe, so they are not purely subjective --- and hence, prior calibration is of limited relevance), but they are also chosen to be not overly unrealistic or to match, to some extent, prior knowledge one might have about a problem.
 This position is almost inevitable in Bayesian practice (especially since we would not like to burden practitioners with all the subtleties regarding objective and subjective Bayes), and we have no objections to it --- but it does imply that, just like frequentists, Bayesians should be careful with optional stopping.
 For researchers who like to engage in optional stopping but care about frequentist concepts such as Type I error and power, we recommend the {\em safe tests\/} of \cite{GrunwaldHK19} based on the novel concept of {\em $E$-variables\/}: $E$-variables are related to, and sometimes coincide with, default Bayes factors, but tests based on $E$-variables invariably handle a variation of frequentist optional stopping.
 For example, the three default Bayes factors that handle frequentist optional stopping in Table~\ref{tab:overview kinds of OS with common Default BF} are also $E$-variables, but there exist other $E$-variables for these three settings that also handle optional stopping but achieve higher frequentist power; and there also exists an $E$-variable for contingency tables that, unlike the default Bayes factor, handles frequentist optional stopping.

 \paragraph{Open Practices Statement} Since all the data involved in this paper was generated by straightforward computer simulations rather than `real-world' experiments, we did not make the data available.
 No experiments were done, and hence no experiments were preregistered.

 \DeclareRobustCommand{\VANDER}[3]{#3}